 Now, with adequate state and federal funding in place, the race was on!
 Allow me, here, to introduce you to the four start-up railroads that were given Iowa Land Grants in 1856…

-The Mississippi and Missouri Railroad with additional partnerships from other investors around the state – particularly in Iowa City – was the first Iowa-based railroad to actually lay tracks and successfully run a steam locomotive here in the Hawkeye State – with its first run in Iowa from Davenport into Iowa City on December 31, 1855.
+The Mississippi and Missouri Railroad with additional partnerships from other investors around the state – particularly in Iowa City with the Davenport & Iowa City (D&IC) Railroad Company – was the first Iowa-based railroad to actually lay tracks and successfully run a steam locomotive here in the Hawkeye State – with its first run in Iowa from Davenport into Iowa City on December 31, 1855.
 Read all the details here.

 The M&M successfully ran between Davenport and Iowa City for several years, but struggled to expand the line west of Iowa City until 1860 – when a bridge was finally constructed over the Iowa River.
 Read more here.
 Finally reaching Des Moines in 1866, the M&M was bought out by the Chicago & Rock Island (C&RI), completing their tracks into Council Bluffs/Omaha in 1869 – just as the Transcontinental Railroad was completed.

 The Burlington and Missouri River Railroad (B&MR) was incorporated in Burlington, Iowa in 1851, with headquarters eventually placed in Omaha.
 The railroad began operations on January 1, 1856 with only a few miles of track.
 In 1857, the B&MR connected to Ottumwa, followed by Murray – southwest of Des Moines – in 1868, operating 13 locomotives and 429 cars, mostly freight, with net earnings of $299,850 in 1867.